-Any decision to offer funding will be subject to acceptance of a funding agreement and our standard terms and conditions for MEND (https://www.artscouncil.org.uk/our-open-funds/cultural-investment-fund/museum-estate-and-development-fund-mend-round-2) including any conditions specific to your project.
+Any decision to offer funding will be subject to acceptance of a funding agreement and our standard terms and conditions for MEND including any conditions specific to your project.
 Our offer may be for a different sum than that requested by you in your application.